About Munich Airport (MUC)

 Several banks, ATMs and bureaux de change are available in the terminals.

-There are many bars, restaurants, snack bars and cafés at Munich Airport.
+There are around 60 restaurants, bistros and cafés at Munich Airport that offer a wide selection of international cuisine.
 The Terminal 2 gallery in particular is a popular spot for drinking and dining.

 There are duty-free shops (for passengers leaving the EU) and many other outlets selling a wide variety of clothing, electronics, accessories and gifts.

 Other facilities available at Munich Airport include a 24-hour medical emergency centre, a pharmacy and a dentist.
 Baby changing rooms and children’s play areas are available in the terminals.
-Other facilities include a dry cleaning and laundry service, showers and travel agencies.
+Other facilities include a dry cleaning and laundry service, showers, spa rooms, chapel, dry cleaning services and travel agencies.

 Conference and business: